paulad8/ColourVerse/README.md

 - Forms: Ensured forms (e.g., search bar) handled user input correctly, including edge cases such as invalid or missing input.

 ### 3. PERFORMANCE TESTING
-- Loading Times: Evaluated the speed of page loads, especially for image-heavy sections, to optimize user experience.
+- Loading Times: Evaluated the speed of page loads, especially for image-heavy sections, to optimise user experience.
-- Database Queries: Used Django Debug Toolbar to identify and optimize slow or redundant database queries.
+- Database Queries: Used Django Debug Toolbar to identify and optimise slow or redundant database queries.

 ### 4. CODE TESTING
 - Python and Django Debugging Tools: Used Django's built-in error reporting to troubleshoot and resolve backend issues.

 ## DEPLOYMENT
-This website was deployed using AWS Elastic Beanstalk.
-Since the application exceeded the 512 MB limit, the best solution was to offload static media files to AWS S3.
+This website was deployed using Heroku.
 ***

 ### CREDITS